Preparing Files For 3D Printing: File-Fixing Terminology Explanation And Checklist

 A reversed face or inverted normal means that the surface of your model is facing in the wrong direction: typically, this means that it is facing the inside of the object instead of the outside.

 It’s important that you double-check your file and make sure that all normals are facing the correct direction.

 Unfortunately, so-called grouped models are a common reason for us to cancel orders.
-For example, users that upload the following design with six separate shells will get a notification that their order will be cancelled (of course they will be fully reimbursed).
+For example, users that upload the following design with six separate shells will get a notification that their order will be canceled (of course, they will be fully reimbursed).

 When you need more than one print, simply upload the separate objects individually.
 If you need exactly the same design several times, there’s even a quantity discount.
-If you need many small polyamide or alumide parts, then considering to design a grid container for your 3D prints is an interesting option.
+If you need many small polyamide or alumide parts, then consider designing a grid container for your 3D prints.

 This is especially important if you intend to add embossed or engraved details such as text.
 Sticking to the minimum detail size will make sure that everything is as readable as you intended.

 7. Hollowing and escape holes

 A hollow model means that the interior of your object will not be solid.
 Solid designs are not necessarily a problem — they will be stronger and harder to break, but they will also be more expensive as more 3D printing material is used.

 With a hollow model, the interior of your print will be empty.
 However, since our printers print layer by layer, 3D printing material can get trapped in the interior of your model.